millan-figueroa-pscoursework/sba6-e-commerce-product-management-system/README.md

   - How TypeScript features and OOP principles were implemented.
   - The challenges you faced and how you overcame them.
   - How asynchronous operations and errors were handled.

-In this project I built a small web app that shows products, their prices, discounts, and the total cost with tax using Typescript and vanilla CSS.
-I used classes to represent each product, which is part of OOP.
-Each product has its own properties like price, category, and discount percentage, and it can also have its own functions, like one that calculates the tax and discounted price.
-Using classes made it easier to keep the code organized and make sure every product behaved the same way.

-One of the hardest parts was figuring out how to handle the data that comes from the API.
-The data arrives as plain objects and not as my Product class, so I had to adjust my functions to accept simpler data shapes so Typescript wouldn't scream at me.

-Another tricky thing was dealing with asynchronous operations.
-When I fetch products from the API, the browser has to wait for the server to respond, but it doesn’t stop everything else from running.
-I used async and await so the code waits properly before trying to show the products.
-I also used try and catch blocks to handle any errors that happen while fetching data, so if something goes wrong, the app shows a helpful message instead of crashing.